Breast Cancer Clinical Trial

 Has an Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1;

 Has a life expectancy >=3 months, as determined by the Investigator;

 Female patients of non-childbearing potential must be either surgically sterile (hysterectomy, bilateral tubal ligation, salpingectomy, and/or bilateral oophorectomy at least 26 weeks before screening), post-menopausal, defined as spontaneous amenorrhea for at least 2 years, or with follicle-stimulating hormone in the post-menopausal range at screening;

-Female patients of childbearing potential (defined as <2 years after last menstruation or not surgically sterile) must have a negative serum pregnancy test at screening and agree to use highly effective method for contraception from the time of signing ICF until least 120 days administration CyPep-1.
+Female patients of childbearing potential (defined as <2 years after last menstruation or not surgically sterile) must have a negative serum pregnancy test at screening and agree to use a highly effective method for contraception from the time of signing the ICF until at least 120 days after the last administration of CyPep-1.

 If a male patient is able to father children, he must agree to use 2 acceptable methods of contraception throughout the study (eg, condom plus permicidal gel).
 Sperm donation is not recommended from the time of signing the ICF until at least 120 days after the last administration of CyPep-1